 Academy in Antwerp.
 Osborne spent the greater part of the following two years painting in Brittany where he developed a naturalist plein-air style.
 This was followed by extensive periods painting overseas, particularly in the English countryside, where he produced some of his best work.
 However, his base remained in Dublin.
 From the Castlewood Avenue studio, he portrayed life on the local streets and in the surrounding countryside and made occasional visits to paint in the West of Ireland.
 His style and choice of subject matter is wide ranging and never without interest.

-Osborne forgeries, we have decided to dedicate a
+Osborne paintings on the market, we have decided to dedicate a

-new page to this matter.
-Aloysius O'Kelly, Nathaniel Hone, Augustus Burke
+forgery page to this matter.
+Aloysius O'Kelly, Nathaniel Hone, Augustus Burke,

-the page over the next year.
-If have information you would like us to
+attentions of the forgery trade.
+If you have information you would like us to

-include or if you have any reason to suspect the status of any work in your
+include on our pages or if you have any reason to suspect the status of any work in your

 Milmo-Penny Fine Art Ltd. issues a written guarantee of authenticity and a